TheArturthur/CoppermindScraper/Cosmere/Ketek.md

 \-A ketek written by Jasnah Kholin for Shallan Davar's wedding celebration[7]

->“*Burdens, Our Calling.*
-\-Songs of Home, a knowledge:
-Knowing a Home of Songs, called our burden.
+>“*Burdens, Our Calling.
+Songs of Home, a knowledge: Knowing a Home of Songs, called our burden.*”
+\-Ketek written by El, Fused scholar of human art forms, to commemorate the restoration of the Sibling[2]